samstyles84/tinayapps1/checklist.md

 Planning

-[ ] Copy this list into your project
+[x] Copy this list into your project
-[ ] Outline functionality of your app
+[x] Outline functionality of your app
-[ ] Draw what the user will see
+[x] Draw what the user will see
-[ ] Break out components from your sketch
+[x] Break out components from your sketch
-[ ] Name your components
+[x] Name your components
-[ ] Draw component hierarchy
+[x] Draw component hierarchy
-[ ] Label where you will require functions that change state [ ] Label where you will require data
+[x] Label where you will require functions that change state [x] Label where you will require data
-[ ] Determine from this where you will require state & hold functions
+[ x Determine from this where you will require state & hold functions

 Setup